Ancient Roman sarcophagi: Attic

 Athens was the main production center for Attic style sarcophagi.
 These workshops mainly produced sarcophagi for export.
 They were rectangular in shape and were often decorated on all four sides, unlike the Metropolitan Roman style, with ornamental carvings along the bottom and upper edge of the monument.
 The lids were also different from the flat metropolitan Roman style and featured a pitched gable roof, or a kline lid, which is carved in the style of couch cushions on which the form of the deceased reclines.
 The great majority of these sarcophagi also featured mythological subjects, especially the Trojan War, Achilles, and battles with the Amazons.

 Asia Minor (Asiatic)

 The Dokimeion workshops in Phrygia specialized in architecturally formed large-scale Asiatic sarcophagi.
-Many featured a series of columns joined together by an entablature on all four sides with human figures in the area between the columns.
+Many featured a series of columns joined by an entablature on all four sides with human figures in the area between the columns.
 The lids were often made in the gabled-roof design in order to complete the architectural-style sarcophagi so the coffin formed a sort of house or temple for the deceased.
 Other cities in Asia Minor produced sarcophagi of the garland tradition as well.
 In general, the sarcophagi were decorated on either three or four sides, depending on whether they were to be displayed on a pedestal in an open-air setting or against the walls inside tombs.